 In 2011, GTI added a new IH2® pilot-scale plant to our facilities to increase the supply of economical, renewable, and sustainable transportation fuels in the marketplace.
 IH2® is a novel thermal catalytic process that promises to be a very cost-effective route to produce liquid transportation fuels from renewable resources to help meet the U.S. Renewable Fuel Standard (RFS) obligation.
 The process converts non-food biomass feedstocks—such as wood, agricultural residues, algae, and aquatic plants— directly into gasoline, diesel and jet fuels.
 The ability to use a variety of feedstocks allows for regional production using local resources.
 GTI has licensed the IH2 technology to CRI Catalyst Company for worldwide deployment.

-GTI is conducting integrated systems evaluations of gasification of woody biomass, advanced syngas processing, and the TIGAS® syngas-to-gasoline process for Haldor Topsøe and the DOE integrated biorefinery program.
-The project will convert wood to renewable gasoline by fully integrating and optimizing pilot-scale gasification, syngas cleanup, and syngas conversion process at GTI’s gasification campus.
-Other partners in this project include UPM-Kymmene, Carbona/Andritz and Phillips66.
+GTI conducted integrated systems evaluations of gasification of woody biomass, advanced syngas processing, and the TIGAS® syngas-to-gasoline process for Haldor Topsøe and the DOE integrated biorefinery program.
+The project converted wood to renewable gasoline by fully integrating and optimizing pilot-scale gasification, syngas cleanup, and syngas conversion process at GTI’s gasification campus.
+Other partners in this project included UPM-Kymmene, Andritz Carbona and Phillips66.
+In October 2013, the team produced about 4,000 gallons of gasoline with 92 octane, suitable to perform engine testing, and the final campaign in March 2014 produced sufficient quantities for fleet testing.

 Campaigns testing integrated syngas production and processing systems are being carried out at GTI’s gasification campus in support of biomass-to-liquids (BTL) process development.
 Testing has provided Andritz/Carbona (commercializer of GTI’s biomass gasification technology) and their client UPM-Kymmene, a global forestry company, with process data to support the design of a commercial biofuels plant in Europe.
-Environmental assessments for commercial projects have been completed for two sites, and a final funding decision on the commercial plant at a nominal 5000 BBL/day production capacity is expected by the end of 2012.
+Environmental assessments for commercial projects were completed for two sites, and in 2012 the European Commission selected to support through the NER-300 program a commercial plant in France at a nominal 5000 BBL/day production capacity.

 E.ON joined the project team as a cosponsor, which demonstrated most of the core technology necessary for their biomass to SNG interest, and later announced an agreement with Andritz/Carbona for a project based on the technology.